Tinram/MySQL-Brute/README.md

 ... no remote connection permitted for user *wordpress*, but local network access for user *xyz*)

 + mysqld can listen on a port other than 3306 (for port 3307, use `mysqlbrute ... -p 3307`)
-+ mysqld is down (on the server, use `pgrep mysql`)
++ mysqld is down (on the server command-line, use `pgrep mysql`)

 ## Build

 ### Linux-only

-Ensure the *libmysqlclient-dev* library (from the repo) is installed:
+Ensure the *libmysqlclient-dev* library (from distro repo) is installed:

     locate libmysqlclient-dev

 If `locate` does not find the library, install on Debian-based distros with:

-    sudo apt-get install libmysqlclient-dev
+    sudo apt install libmysqlclient-dev

 In the directory containing either the clone or the extracted zip files, compile with GCC: